angelofallars/treefetch/README.md

 ## License

-This program is licensed under the MIT License.
+This program is licensed under the GPLv3 License.